OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

   * [pgcorpus](https://github.com/pgcorpus/gutenberg).
 License: [CC BY-4.0](https://zenodo.org/records/2422561).
 * <u>Description</u>: A collection of free eBooks, manually prepared by human annotators.
 * <u>Pre-processing</u>:
-  * <u>Filtering</u>: The dataset was filtered based on the author date of death, so that only texts from authors who died more than 70 years ago are included (80 years for French authors). (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1136).)
+  * <u>Filtering</u>: The dataset was filtered based on the author date of death, so that only texts from authors who died more than 70 years ago are included (80 years for French authors).
+See [code details here](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1136).
 This filtering was done to ensure that the texts are in the public domain.
   * <u>Text cleaning</u>: Headers and footers containing information about Project Gutenberg were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L93)).

 #### HAL